nodulusteam/nodulusx/README.md

 # NodulusX

+this is a new client for the nodulus backend. it is a complete remake of the original nodulus that can be found here [nodulus](https://github.com/nodulusteam/nodulus)

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding